isomerpages/moe-jurongwestpri/_jwps-family/ALUMNI ASSOCIATION/ALUMNI ASSOCIATION.md

 <h3><p style="text-align: center;color: #c81b1b"><a href="/jwps-family/ALUMNI-ASSOCIATION/membership" target = "_blank">CLICK HERE TO SIGN UP NOW</a></p></h3>

 <h4><p style="text-align: center;"><a href="/files/JWPS%20Family/Constitution%20of%20JWPS%20Alumni%20Association.pdf" target = "_blank">Constitution of JWPS Alumni Association</a></p></h4>

+##### Objectives:

+1. To provide opportunities for the gathering of the former students of Jurong West Primary School.

+2. To maintain close cooperation and strengthen the relationship of all alumni and students of Jurong West Primary School.

+3. To provide Association members with opportunities for career development and industry networking.

+4. To foster the spirit of service to the school.

+##### Executive Committee Members (August 2021 - August 2023)

+##### Executive Committee Members (August 2018 - August 2021)